Stephen Hasner | Workers' Compensation | January 23, 2018

 - Any other injury severe enough to prevent the employee from doing almost any work.

 If you have any of these injuries it is important that you file a workers’ compensation claim and seek experienced counsel, as it’s likely the insurance company called on to pay your claim will fight against your injuries being designated catastrophic.
 That tactic can be a lot cheaper to them than paying you.
 For more information, consult the Georgia State Workers’ Compensation Procedure Manual here.

-Contact A Georgia Workers’ Compensation Attorney If You Need To File A Claim
+Contact A Georgia Workers’ Compensation Attorney at Hasner Law PC If You Need To File A Claim

 Catastrophic injury presents a truly difficult time for you, your family, and your loved ones.
 If you need to file a workers’ compensation claim because of your on-the-job catastrophic injury, contact Hasner Law as soon as possible to begin the process.
 Hasner Law has extensive experience in the area of Georgia workers’ compensation and is sensitive to the needs of its clients.